Skip to main content

 We’ve updated our Terms & Conditions and Privacy Policy.
 By using this site, you agree to these terms.

-Weight blanket benefits go way beyond a good night’s sleep.
-As calming as a full body hug, they take snuggling to a whole new level.
+Weighted blanket benefits go way beyond a good night’s sleep.
+As calming as a full-body hug, they take snuggling to a whole new level.

-Everyone feels stress from time to time.
-And with stress comes anxiety.
+Everyone feels stress from time to time, and with stress comes anxiety.
 Your heartbeat accelerates.
 Your breathing becomes shallow.
 Your body releases adrenalin and cortisol to help you deal with the perceived danger.
-It’s all part of the flight, flight or freeze response that served our ancestors well when they were dealing with predators on a daily basis.
+It’s all part of the fight, flight or freeze response that served our ancestors well when they were dealing with predators on a daily basis.

-Luckily, we’re seldom chased by saber-toothed tigers.
-But we still have plenty to worry about.
-And since our dangers are harder to define, it’s hard to know when it’s okay to stop worrying.
-That’s why in the modern world, anxiety often becomes chronic — and it takes a toll on your health.
+Nowadays, we’re seldom chased by saber-toothed tigers, but we still have plenty to worry about.
+And since our dangers are less concrete, it’s hard to know when it’s OK to stop worrying.
+That’s why anxiety often becomes chronic — and it takes a toll on your health.

 How do weighted blankets work?